zengamer006/atomrobotics/README.md

 # Hi there 👋 we are  **"ATOMROBOTICS"**
-## Team of young ENGINEERING MINDS TO CREATE NEW ROBOTS THAT REVOLUTIONIZE THE TECH WORLD OF TOMORROW

 ### Welcome to the official GitHub repository of ATOM Robotics!
 We are a passionate SPECIAL TEAM  of VELLORE INSTITUTE OF TECHNOLOGY, chennai  our students dedicated to advancing robotics through innovative projects and participation in various events and competitions.

-# About Us
-### ATOM Robotics is based out of VIT'C .
-We are a diverse group of students from multiple fields of study, unified by our love for robotics and technology.
-Our mission is to design, develop, and deploy autonomous robots that can perform complex tasks and participate in SEVERAL competitions to bring victory to our TEAM & VIT.

 # Our Projects
  ## We work on a variety of projects involving cutting-edge robotics technologies.
 Some of our key projects include: